Blake Dietrick

-Blake Julia Dietrick (born July 19, 1993) is an American professional basketball player who is currently playing for Lyon ASVEL in France.
-After signing a contract in August 2021 and becoming a team member for the Atlanta Dream during the 2021 season.
-She played previously for the Seattle Storm in the WNBA, and the Gernika KESB in Spain.
+Blake Julia Dietrick (born July 19, 1993) is an American professional basketball player who is a free agent.
+She played previously for the Atlanta Dream and the Seattle Storm in the Women's National Basketball Association (WNBA), and the Gernika KESB in Spain.
 She played college basketball at Princeton.

 High school and college

-Born in Wellesley, Massachusetts, Dietrick played basketball for Wellesley High School, where she scored a school record 1,440 career points, leading the team to an 84-9 record during that time.
+Born in Wellesley, Massachusetts, Dietrick played basketball for Wellesley High School, where she scored a school record 1,440 career points, leading the team to an 84–9 record during that time.
 Dietrick was also a three-time All-American in lacrosse, earning first team US Lacrosse honors her sophomore through senior years.

 In her final season for Princeton, Dietrick was named Ivy League Player of the Year and chosen as an All-American honorable mention by the Associated Press and Women's Basketball Coaches Association.
 She also led the Ivy League in assists (4.9/game) while setting her school's single-season assists record (157).
 Princeton went 30–0 during regular season, won the conference outright, received a bid to the 2015 NCAA Women's Division I Basketball Tournament and advanced to the second round.

 Professional career

 In 2016, she was chosen as a free agent by the Seattle Storm and played in two games.
 She later signed a 7-day contract with the San Antonio Stars and played in one game.
 She then went on to play for a year for the Bendigo Spirit of Australia's WNBL.
 From 2017 to 2018, she was on the Greek AO Dafni Agioy Dimitriou team.

 In 2015, she had training camp stints with the Washington Mystics and Los Angeles Sparks but was later waived.

+In the 2022–23 season, she won the Ligue Féminine de Basketball and the EuroCup Women with her team ASVEL Féminin.